Wondering which is best for you?

 This is pretty cool – kind of a “Smart Training” option that you get with the 1750 treadmill.

 So which machine is better for you – the Nordictrack 1750 vs Proform 9000?

 Well, the Proform 9000 treadmill has the benefit of the much larger console screen – 22 inches vs 14 inches.

 It also gives you everything you need for a great workout including the iFit streaming, solid cushioning, incline and decline.

-The Nordictrack 1750 treadmill however has the advantage of the pivoting console.
-And you get more room to grow with a higher incline.
+The Nordictrack 1750 treadmill however has the advantage of the pivoting, swivel console that sits more upright.

 So it really comes down to what you’re looking for at the end of the day.